stevenleung2018/digital-cv/index.md

 # Technical Projects

-## Capstone project: "Detection and Mitigation of Data Drift and Model Decay" for Mining Industry (May-June 2022)
+## Capstone project: "Detection and Mitigation of Data Drift and Model Decay" for Goldspot Discoveries Corp.
+(May-June 2022)

-(I cannot share further details due to NDA with the capstone partner.
-Sorry.)
+- This project is about the design and implementation of a framework which is generalized to all datasets and models for monitoring and detecting data drift and model decay, i.e. when the model needs retraining.

 ## [DoggoDash](http://dsci532-2022-group18-py.herokuapp.com)